The Extended Precision Bidding

 Primarily the major strengths of any strong club system are:

 Critics of Precision question the wisdom of combining a strong club with 5-card majors.
-If you require a 5-card suit to open either 1 or 1 you will find that a large number of of hands must be opened with a one 1 call, including in some cases hands with only a singleton diamond.
+If you require a 5-card suit to open either 1 or 1 you will find that a large number of of hands must be opened with a 1 call, including an occasional hand with only a singleton diamond.
 There's nothing wrong with 4-card major systems, and bidding them solves many of the opening bid problems with Precision.
 (But 4-card majors are not popular with most players.)

 Howard Schenken, "Howard Schenken's Big Club," Simon and Schuster, 1968